-- Royalties from intellectual property, such as music, scripts, patents.
+- You get royalties from intellectual property, such as music, scripts, patents.

 - Things that produce income and have a ready market.

-When you now know what is an asset, you need to understand the correct cash flow pattern to acquire more assets.
-So, what is the correct cash flow patterns?
-Here are the cash flow pattern of poor, middle-class and rich:
+When you now know what an asset is, you need to understand the correct cash flow pattern to acquire more assets.
+So, what is the right cash flow pattern?
+Here are the cash flow pattern of poor, middle-class and wealthy:

-Like you see from the examples the rich acquire assets which generates more income and with this income they acquire more assets.
-In the end, they have money making machine which monthly income is more than their monthly expenses and they can claim themselves to be financially free.
+Like you see from the examples the rich acquire assets which generate more income and with this income, they buy more assets.
+In the end, they have a money making machine which monthly income is more than their monthly expenses, and they can claim themselves to be financially free.

 So, what to learn about these cash flow patterns: